TeaZea/Global_Marketing_Project/README.md

 The reason this needs to be done is to develop a proper SOP and organize naming schemes throughout the department.

+<bold>As of 10/25/2022, application is being review by product team to ensure catagories and item information/organization is correct</bold>

 Challenges {

 - Concatonating the output string properly to ensure all checked boxes are added properly (solved 10/25/2022).